 How do I find a Medicaid dentist near me?

 To find a Medicaid dentist near you, you can start by simply calling clinics in your area and asking if they are a Medicaid dental provider.
-Additionally, when you receive your Medicaid insurance packet, a booklet will be provided with dentists that take Medicaid in your area.
+You will also have a guide to Medicaid dentists.

 Does Medicare cover dental implants?